This is a suggested ten days travel itinerary for Costa Rica that covers San José, La Fortuna, Monteverde, and Manuel Antonio.

 What to Shop In Costa Rica

-Costa Rica is known for high quality coffee, Chorreador De Café (Costa Rican coffee maker), chocolates, Lizano Sauce (condiment), colorful ceramic pottery and other handcrafted souvenirs.
+Costa Rica is known for high quality coffee, Chorreador de Café (Costa Rican coffee maker), chocolates, Lizano Sauce (condiment), colorful ceramic pottery and other handcrafted souvenirs.

 No comments: